Community

 Where: Concord Free Public Library

-As part of Concord’s 250th celebration, this town-wide project invites residents of all ages to help rebuild The Minute Man (Daniel Chester French’s iconic sculpture) using 3D printers across schools, art centers, and libraries.
+Inspired by my picture book MONUMENT MAKER and part of Concord’s 250th celebration, this town-wide project invites residents of all ages to help rebuild The Minute Man (Daniel Chester French’s iconic sculpture) using 3D printers across schools, art centers, and libraries.
 Co-designed with Linda Booth and Concord Free Public Library's Make Space, the Monumental (Re)Make honors local history while demonstrating the power of community collaboration and sustainable technology.

 Each participant prints and contributes PLA pieces that will be assembled into a full-scale sculpture.
 The project culminates with a community unveiling and traveling display celebrating both Concord’s past and its shared future.